 - Allow the oil to seep into the wood for a few minutes before removing any excess.

 - Continue with the above steps until the desired level of sheen and protection is attained.

 Applying Danish Oil On Cherry: 6-Step Guide

 Step #1: Prep and Clean the Surface

 Before applying Danish oil to cherry wood, preparing and cleaning the surface properly is crucial.
-We recommend working in a well-ventilated area to ensure proper air circulation for the efficient and quick drying of the Danish oil.
+I recommend working in a well-ventilated area to ensure proper air circulation for the efficient and quick drying of the Danish oil.

 To start, the entire surface of the cherry wood should be cleaned using clean rags to get rid of any grease, dirt, dust, or other residues that can easily attach to the Danish oil finish, resulting in an unsightly, blotchy appearance.